 - The burner caps should be routinely removed and cleaned.
 Always clean burner caps after a spillover.
-Keeping the burner caps clean prevents improper ignition and an uneven flame. - For proper flow of gas and ignition of the burner, DO NOT ALLOW SPILLS, FOOD, CLEANING AGENTS, OR ANY OTHER MATERIAL TO ENTER THE GAS TUBE OPENING. - Occasionally check the burner flames for proper size and shape as shown later in this section.
+Keeping the burner caps clean prevents improper ignition and an uneven flame. - For proper flow of gas and ignition of the burner, DO NOT ALLOW SPILLS, FOOD, CLEANING AGENTS, OR ANY OTHER MATERIAL TO ENTER THE GAS TUBE OPENING. - Occasionally check the burner flames for proper size and shape.
 A good flame is blue in color.
 If flames lift off ports, are yellow, or are noisy when turned off, you may need to clean the burners.

-NOTE: To check oven burner flames for proper size and shape, see the Installation Instructions also included with the range.
+NOTE: To check oven burner flames for proper size and shape, see the Installation Instructions.